 As Usual, you can find a tutorial for Closed Herringbone stitch in the stitch dictionary section of the site.

 Beyond TAST Week 41

 Fancy Bobbin Edging looks more complicated than it actually is.
 I found it in a 1970’s embroidery book called The Batsford encyclopaedia of embroidery stitches by Anne Butler.
-This book is hand illustrated and has black-and-white photos which are sometimes not so clear, but it did introduce me to this stitch!
+This book is hand illustrated and has black-and-white photos.
+While these are sometimes not so clear, but the book did introduce me to this stitch!

-As its name implies it is a great stitch to use as an edging, particularly when you work the stitches spaced close together.
+As its name implies, it is a great stitch to use as an edging.
+This is particularly the case when you space the stitches close together.

 Since it is a member of the buttonhole family, you can change the length of the arms and create a border, or fill patterns if you work rows of the stitch.
 The ridge along the base is more pronounced if you use a thread with a firm twist such as a cotton perle.
-I worked a number of samples using different types of thread and they are illustrated in the Fancy Bobbin Edging Tutorial
+I worked several samples using different types of thread and I have illustrated them in the Fancy Bobbin Edging Tutorial

 How to join TAST and where to share TAST week 41

 If you are new to hand embroidery, the challenge is to learn the stitch and share what you have learnt.
 If you are an experienced embroiderer, enjoy trying out the Beyond TAST stitch.
 Give your work a modern twist and share it online so beginners can see what can be done with a little imagination.

 Stitch a sample, photograph it, put it online on your blog, or share it in the TAST facebook group or where ever you hang out online.
 Hashtags are #TASTembroidery and #PintangleTAST on places like Instagram etc.